 Never blend the ithmid powder with water or while it is wet in the electric spice grinder.
 This was a mistake on my part, and it ruined the ithmid powder.
 And in generally I discourage adding any liquids to the ithmid powder.

 And do note that I won’t be using any equipment that I used in processing the galena for anything else, especially culinary.
-Lead sulfide is absorbable when consumed, albeit with very low bioavailability , so you don’t want to be eating that.
-Ithmid is only meant to be used on the eyes, and in small amounts, of course!
+Lead sulfide is absorbable when consumed, albeit with extremely low bioavailability , so you don’t want to be eating that.
+Ithmid is only meant to be used on the eyes of course!

 Adding Saffron to Kohl